rakshatam/song-genre-predictorv2/README.md

 ### 2. FastAPI (API Layer)
 - Provides a RESTful POST endpoint (`/predict`) to handle file uploads.
-- Implements HTTP Basic Authentication.
+- Implements HTTP Basic Authentication using enterprise-grade `bcrypt` password hashing.
 - Configured with strict CORS middleware to accept requests exclusively from the designated Cloudflare Pages frontend.

 ### 3. Static Frontend (Edge)
+- A dynamic, interactive Next.js (React) application compiled to static HTML/JS via `output: 'export'`.
-- A lightweight, static HTML/JS interface hosted on Cloudflare Pages.
+- Hosted globally on Cloudflare Pages.
-- Handles user authentication and multipart/form-data file uploads.
+- Features a premium Glassmorphism UI, drag-and-drop file uploads, and animated confidence bars.
 - Communicates with the backend API via dynamic tunneling URLs.

 ### 4. Monitoring Stack (Local Observability)
 - **Prometheus**: Automatically scrapes the `/metrics` endpoint on the FastAPI backend every 5 seconds to track CPU usage, prediction latency, and error rates.
-- **Grafana**: Visualizes the Prometheus metrics on a live dashboard running locally.
+- **Grafana**: Visualizes the Prometheus metrics on a live dashboard running locally on port 3001.

 ### 5. Kubernetes Scaling (Infrastructure-as-Code)
-- The repository includes production-ready Kubernetes manifests (`k8s/`) including a `Deployment`, `LoadBalancer Service`, and a `HorizontalPodAutoscaler` (HPA).
+- The repository does not include production-ready Kubernetes manifests (`k8s/`) including a `Deployment`, `LoadBalancer Service`, and a `HorizontalPodAutoscaler` (HPA).
 - *Note: We intentionally rely on `docker-compose` for the local environment because running a full local Kubernetes node (like Minikube) alongside the PyTorch model exceeds typical consumer hardware RAM limits.
-The `k8s/` files are provided specifically for cloud migration and for security purposes k8s/ are not available in the repos.*
+The `k8s/` files are  specifically for cloud migration and not in the repository due to security reasons.*

 ## Workflow